-4.3 COMPOSITION (ARTICLE 123-BIS.2.D)/D-BIS OF THE CFA)
+4.3 COMPOSITION (ARTICLE 123-BIS.2.D/D-BIS OF THE CFA)

-The board of directors in office at 31 December 2022 was appointed by the shareholders in their ordinary meeting of 20 April 2021 for a three-year term, i.e., until approval of the financial statements at 31 December 2023.
-It is comprised of seven members: Luigi Rossi Luciani (executive chairperson), Luigi Nalini (executive deputy chairperson), Francesco Nalini (chief executive officer), Carlotta Rossi Luciani (executive director), Cinzia Donalisio, Maria Grazia Filippini and Marina Manna (non-executive independent directors).
+During their ordinary meeting of 18 April 2024, the shareholders appointed the current board of directors, for a three-year term of office, expiring when the shareholders' meeting is called to approve the financial statements at 31 December 2026.
+It comprises the following nine members: Luigi Rossi Luciani (executive chairperson), Luigi Nalini (executive deputy chairperson), Francesco Nalini (managing director and chief executive officer), Carlotta Rossi Luciani (executive director), Cinzia Donalisio, Marina Manna, Mario Cesari, Laura Rovizzi and Gianluigi Vittorio Castelli (non-executive independent directors).

 Accordingly, the board of directors is comprised of executive and non-executive directors with the professional experience and expertise necessary for the tasks entrusted to them.
-The number and the expertise of the non-executive directors are such to ensure their decision-making power is significant during the adoption of board resolutions and to ensure they can effectively monitor operations; a significant number of the non-executive directors are independent, since all the non-executive directors are independent.
+The number and the expertise of the non-executive directors are such to ensure their decision-making power is significant during the adoption of board resolutions and to ensure they can effectively monitor operations; the requirement that a significant number of non-executive directors be independent has been met since all non-executive directors are independent.